Yorkshire Almanac 2026

-10 April 1877: Echoing Walter Scott’s Ivanhoe, John Collier tells a meeting at Walkley (Sheffield) that there was an initial local separation between Normans and Anglo-Saxons
+10 April 1877: Echoing Walter Scott’s “Ivanhoe”, John Collier tells a meeting at Walkley (Sheffield) that local Normans and Anglo-Saxons initially lived apart

 Sheffield Daily Telegraph.
 1877/04/14.
 Old Walkley.
 Sheffield.
 Get it: